 What is the Prospective Marriage Visa (Subclass 300)?

 The Prospective Marriage Visa (or fiancé visa) is an Australian marriage visa which allows applicants to travel to Australia to marry their Australian partner.
 The visa is valid between 9 to 15 months.

 You must be offshore when applying for the visa and when the decision is given.
 You will be entitled to full work rights for the duration of this marriage visa in Australia.

 The wedding can take place both inside or outside of Australia, but it must happen within the validity period of your 300 visa.
 Once you are married, you will be eligible to apply for permanent residence through a partner visa (subclass 820/801).

 For Prospective Marriage Visa Applicant

-- To be able to marry for visa Australia you must be sponsored by your prospective spouse and the sponsorship must be approved;
+- be sponsored by your prospective spouse and the sponsorship must be approved;

 For Prospective Marriage Visa Sponsor